Polls see easy election win for Netanyahu, Israeli right

 JERUSALEM Prime Minister Benjamin Netanyahu looks set for easy re-election in an Israeli ballot early next year and may end up with a bigger coalition than he has today, according to polls published on Thursday.

-Citing deadlocked budget disputes with allies and looming security challenges such as Iran's nuclear program, Netanyahu on Tuesday brought forward the legislative election originally slated for October.
-It is now due in January or February.
+Citing deadlocked budget disputes with allies and looming security challenges such as Iran's nuclear programme, Netanyahu on Tuesday brought forward the legislative election originally slated for October.

+A proposal to dissolve parliament and set a January 22 election date will be submitted for cabinet approval on Sunday and then brought to the legislature next week, government officials said.

 Projecting from its own poll, Haaretz newspaper said the next coalition government, led by Likud and comprising mostly religious or nationalist parties, could command 68 parliamentary seats, up from today's 66.